LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/add-existing-class-enrollments-to-new-event.md

 # How can I add an existing class's enrollments to a new event?

+> [!Alert] Please be aware that not all functionality covered in this article may be available to you.

 Have you ever had to cancel a class and move the enrolled students to a different class date?
 Or have the same set of students that need to be enrolled in multiple classes?
 You can retrieve all enrollments from the class that has them to the new class so you don't have to create each individual enrollment over again.

 To add the student enrollments: